 Industry Briefing · UK Defence Tech

-The UK's defence technology sector is experiencing a period of significant growth, driven by rising geopolitical tensions and renewed government commitment to defence spending.
-British and international companies are developing autonomous systems, advanced materials, electronic warfare capabilities, and maritime technologies that are reshaping the industry — backed by a growing cohort of specialist investors and a government increasingly focused on sovereign capability.
+The UK defence tech sector includes startups and scale-ups building autonomous systems, electronic warfare, maritime technology, and AI for defence applications.
+The sector is experiencing significant growth, driven by rising geopolitical tensions and renewed government commitment to defence spending.
+British and international companies are developing capabilities that are reshaping the industry, backed by a growing cohort of specialist investors and a government increasingly focused on sovereign capability.

 Featured